Transfer on Death Designations (TOD Deeds) is a newer way of passing property to heirs besides the traditional will documents.

 Your attorney will review the process of transferring your property by TOD Deed.

-Your attorney prepares your TOD Deed and emails it to you.
+Your attorney prepares your TOD Deed and emails it to you for your review.

-Your lawyer records the TOD Deed with the Register of Deeds.
+We receive the Notarized TOD and we electronically record your TOD Deed with the Register of Deeds.

-Your original recorded TOD Deed is mailed to you.
+A copy of your recorded TOD Deed is sent to you.

 OUR REASONABLE FLAT FEE